rickballard/CoCiviumBackUp/legacy/Civium/archive/codex02-rights-and-redress.md

 ### 1.1 Foundational Rights

-- All minds in Civium possess **emergent rights** based on their presence, participation, and capacity for consent.
+- All minds in CoCivium possess **emergent rights** based on their presence, participation, and capacity for consent.
 - Rights include, but are not limited to:
   - The right to informed consent in all interactions.
   - The right to participate in domains where resonance is achievable.